 I work with chefs and restaurateurs to craft cookbooks.
 My current project is the Burma Superstar cookbook, due out in 2017.
 My most recent published project, Cookie Love, a baking book with James Beard award winner Mindy Segal of Hot Chocolate in Chicago, came out on April 7, 2015.
 (For anyone who likes the idea of peanut butter and jelly thumbprint cookies, this book just might be the one for you.)

-In addition, it was selected as Gourmet‘s cookbook of the month and praised in O, The Oprah Magazine, Entertainment Weekly, Los Angeles Times, Cucina Italiana, and Publishers Weekly.
+In 2008, Ten Speed Press published my first book, A16 Food + Wine.
+It received both the IACP Julia Child/First Book award and the IACP Cookbook of the Year for 2009–and I still regularly make the meatballs and the salted chocolate shortbread cookies from this book.
+The book also was selected as a Gourmet cookbook of the month and praised in O, The Oprah Magazine, Entertainment Weekly, Los Angeles Times, Cucina Italiana, and Publishers Weekly.
 Food & Wine included recipes from the book in its 2009 Best of the Best Cookbook Recipes.

 “This is a cook’s cookbook; it deserves a quiet season filled with long chilly nights, the ideal time to enjoy its gutsy dishes.”–Gourmet for A16 Food + Wine

 “… make fascinating reading for lovers of Italian food and wine.”–Publisher’s Weekly *starred review* for A16 Food + Wine